littlebusters/Sketch-CSS-Sprite-Mixin/README.md

 Sketch CSS Sprite Mixin
 =======================

-Generate a code of mixin for scss, less and stylus in Sketch 3.
+Generate a code of mixin for scss, less and stylus in Sketch.
 Code is copied to the clipboard when run the plugin.

 Sprites name are group layer name of top-level, and the Sprite image name is an Artboard name.